-$^{^{9}\,\}mathrm{To}$ complete the analysis refer to the key in Section III.D.6 of the Instructional Guidebook.
+$^{9}\,\mathrm{To}$ complete the analysis refer to the key in Section III.D.6 of the Instructional Guidebook.

-10 Prior to asserting or declining CWA jurisdiction based solely on this category, Corps Districts will elevate the action to Corps and EPA HQ for review consistent with the process described in the Corps/EPA Memorandum Regarding CWA Act Jurisdiction Following Rapanos.
+&lt;sup>10 Prior to asserting or declining CWA jurisdiction based solely on this category, Corps Districts will elevate the action to Corps and EPA HQ for review consistent with the process described in the Corps/EPA Memorandum Regarding CWA Act Jurisdiction Following Rapanos.

 Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
-Explain: The values and functions of this wetland area (E) are extremely small, and withering along with the vegetation.
-There is no discernable effect from this wetland on the Blue River, since there is no surface connection to the Blue River.
-Sbsurface connection if any, would be 900 feet distant, and the effect of this 0.05 acre wetland area on the Blue River is speculative and insignificant at best.
-Other: (explain, if not covered above): fact vide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR ors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional gment (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet width (ft).
+Explain: There is not any surface water connection to any conveyance that could flow into a TNW Also, the functions of the .2 acre wetland area is so minor as to preclude any reasonably possible effect on a TNW.
+Other: (explain, if not covered above): fac ovide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR tors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional gment (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet width (ft).
 Lakes/ponds: acres.
 Other non-wetland waters: acres.
-List type of aquatic resource: .
-Wetlands: 0.05 acres. vide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such adding is required for jurisdiction (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet, width (ft).
+List type of aquatic resource: Wetlands: .204 acres. ovide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such nding is required for jurisdiction (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet, width (ft).
 Lakes/ponds: acres.
 Other non-wetland waters: acres.
 List type of aquatic resource: .
-Wetlands: 0.05 acres.
-A. and Manager Ma Data sheets prepared/submitted by or on behalf of the applicant/consultant.
+Wetlands: .204 acres.
+SECTIO ON IV: DATA SOURCES.
+PORTING DATA.
+Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked and I requested, appropriately reference sources below): Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant: Data sheets prepared/submitted by or on behalf of the applicant/consultant.
 Office concurs with data sheets/delineation report.
 Office does not concur with data sheets/delineation report.
-Data sheets prepared by the Corps: Corps navigable waters' study: U.S. Geological Survey Hydrologic Atlas: USGS NHD data.
-USGS 8 and 12 digit HUC maps.
+Data sheets prepared by the Corps: Corps navigable waters' study: U.S. Geological Survey Hydrologic Atlas: $\boxtimes$ ☐ USGS NHD data. ☐ USGS 8 and 12 digit HUC maps.
 U.S. Geological Survey map(s).
-Cite scale & quad name: USDA Natural Resources Conservation Service Soil Survey.
+Cite scale & quad name:Breckenridge.
+USDA Natural Resources Conservation Service Soil Survey.
 Citation: National wetlands inventory map(s).
-Cite name: State/Local wetland inventory map(s): FEMA/FIRM maps: 100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) Photographs: Aerial (Name & Date): or Other (Name & Date): Previous determination(s).
-File no. and date of response letter:May 20, 2004. \boxtimes Applicable/supporting case law:Rapanos, SWANCC.
-Applicable/supporting scientific literature: Other information (please specify):Field visit to property in 2007.
+Cite name: State/Local wetland inventory map(s): FEMA/FIRM maps: 100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) Photographs: ☐ Aerial (Name & Date): . or ☐ Other (Name & Date): .
+Previous determination(s).
+File no. and date of response letter: Applicable/supporting case law:Rapanos, SWANCC.
+Applicable/supporting scientific literature: Other information (please specify):Field visit.